-• Lathrop Gateway Business Park Specific Plan
+Lathrop Gateway Business Park Specific Plan

 The Lathrop Gateway Business Park Specific Plan proposes commercial and industrial development of approximately 384 acres to be completed by 2025.
 The City annexed 213 acres of this area in June of 2012, and 99 acres of the remaining 117 acres in May 2016.
 This would result in construction of approximately 4.7 million square feet of service commercial, light industrial, distribution, and research and development related uses, and approximately 741,000 sq. ft. of commercial office and retail uses.
 The project includes approximately 167 acres of limited industrial, 83 acres of service commercial, and 57 acres of office and commercial retail uses and is anticipated to be completed by 2030.
 The Phelan Development was approved by the City in 2018 and includes the construction of ten concrete tilt-up buildings totaling 3,035,000 sq. ft. of industrial warehouse development.
-Phase 1 includes 990,350 sq. ft. of industrial warehouse development and is under construction and expected to be completed in 2022.
-Phase 3 includes 1,154,275 sq. ft. of industrial warehouse development and is under construction and expected to be completed in 2022.
+Phase 1 includes 990,350 sq. ft. of industrial warehouse development completed in 2021.
+Phase 2 includes 890,375 sq. ft. of industrial warehouse development and is under construction and expected to be completed in 2022.
+Phase 3 includes 1,154,275 sq. ft. of industrial warehouse development and is expected to begin construction in 2022.

-• South Lathrop Specific Plan
+South Lathrop Specific Plan